leoh94/server/README.md

 <h2> NodeJS Server: Server </h2>
           <p style="font-family:calibri;font-size:150%;">
-                                                        The server repository contains the necessary server-side code to allow the processing, upload/download and storage of data between both the wep and mobile applications and postGreSQL databases (to store spatial data).
+                                                        The server repository contains the necessary server-side code to allow the processing, upload/download and storage of data between both the web and mobile applications and postGreSQL databases (to store spatial data).
 A HTTPS server file is provided in the repository however, due to lacks in certification and security, Microsoft Edge does not allow the HTTPS server to carry out location-